plaid/quickstart/README.md

 - [Python][python-example]
 - [Java][java-example]

+## Recommended prerequisites

+We recommend using Docker and our Makefile to start up the quickstart.

+1. Install Docker from the Docker website: https://docs.docker.com/get-docker/

+2. Ensure `make` command is available at your command line (see Windows instructions).

 If [docker][docker] is available to you, you can quickly spin up an example using: `% make QUICKSTART=go up`.
 Be sure to have `PLAID_CLIENT_ID` and `PLAID_SECRET` defined in your environment or replace the respective `${VARIABLES}` in the `x-environment` section in